TrivadisPF/dockerfiles/datastax/dse-studio/README.md

 ## Downloading and Building DataStax Studio

 1. First download the software into the folder where the Dockerfile resides.
-Replace <username> and <password> by your DataStax credentials.
+Replace <<username>> and <<password>> by your DataStax credentials.

-    	$ curl --user guido.schmutz_trivadis.com:UUz0l29fkAKQarj -L http://downloads.datastax.com/enterprise/datastax-studio-1.0.0.tar.gz > datastax-studio-1.0.0.tar.gz
+    	$ curl --user <uzsername>:<password> -L http://downloads.datastax.com/enterprise/datastax-studio-1.0.0.tar.gz > datastax-studio-1.0.0.tar.gz

 2. Now you can build it using the following command.